Skip to main content

 $$ · Center Street

-The converted firehouse serves comfort food that's genuinely comforting — chicken and waffles, breakfast tacos (yes, at lunch), and solid burgers in an atmosphere with built-in character.
-Lunch service is less crowded than weekend brunch, making it easier to get a table.
+The converted firehouse serves comfort food that's genuinely comforting — chicken and waffles, breakfast tacos at lunch, and solid burgers, in a room with built-in character.
+Weekday lunch is markedly less crowded than weekend brunch, which makes it much easier to get a table.

 Block Restaurant